 How To Release A Vehicle

-Okay so you’ve had your car or van seized.
-You’re properly angry and frustrated and not sure what to do next.
-Well, relax and read this guide which will break it down into a few simple steps.
+You’ve had your car or van seized.
+You’re angry and frustrated and not sure what to do next.
+Relax and read this guide which will break it down into a few simple steps.

 1. If your car has been seized, you will have been given a seizure notice.
 If you have not received this for any reason, contact your local police station, give them your vehicle registration number and request your seizure notice.